(' I am not up there beyond the sky, /but here') . 'They Speak of God'. Don Blanding. (1894-1957) .

 How vastly separated in space, yet linked by fate,

 these two places are, I reflect at Waikumete

-'Copy our names from the list, 'they seem to say,
+'Copy our names down', the dead seem to say,

-'before you return from the mountain top to the plains'.
+'before you return to the streets we knew too'.

-a relic left on the lower slopes of Mt.
-Erebus.
+into the lower slopes of Mt.
+Erebus, an active volcano.

 'He is present with us and what may seem like foolishness

 'to us is God's wisdom: We may not understand with our minds,